WafaaFadlelmula/rag-system/README.md

 Open the **Monitoring** page from the Streamlit sidebar.
 It shows:

-- Summary metrics — total queries, cumulative cost, average latency, average reranker score, flagged count
+- Summary metrics: Total queries, cumulative cost, average latency, average reranker score, flagged count
 - Latency and reranker score charts over time
 - Full query log table with a **Flag for review** toggle per row

 ### Flag for review

 Check the **Flag** box next to any query in the table and click **Save flag changes**.
-Flagged queries are highlighted and counted in the summary bar — useful for identifying answers that need prompt or retrieval tuning.
+Flagged queries are highlighted and counted in the summary bar, useful for identifying answers that need prompt or retrieval tuning.

 ### Monitoring API endpoints